-Georgian parliament passes ‘foreign agents’ bill amid scuffles
+Georgia parliament passes ‘foreign agents’ bill amid scuffles

 Polls show Georgian public opinion is strongly supportive of EU integration, while many Georgians are hostile to Russia over Moscow’s support for the breakaway regions of South Ossetia and Abkhazia.

-The United States, Britain, Germany, Italy and France have all urged Georgia to withdraw the bill.
+The United States, United Kingdom, Germany, Italy and France have all urged Georgia to withdraw the bill.

 The Kremlin, which denies any role in inspiring the Georgian bill, said on Tuesday that the crisis was Tbilisi’s internal affair and accused outside powers of meddling.

-“We see an unveiled intervention in the internal affairs of Georgia from the outside,” Kremlin spokesman Dmitry Peskov said.
+“We see an unveiled intervention in the internal affairs of Georgia from the outside,” Kremlin spokesperson Dmitry Peskov said.

 “This is an internal matter of Georgia, we do not want to interfere there in any way.”